Dreaming of You (Selena album)

-Dreaming of You is the fifth and final studio album by American singer Selena, released on July 18, 1995, by EMI Records and EMI Latin.
-When Abraham Quintanilla discovered his daughter's Selena's vocal ability, he formed a family band, Selena y Los Dinos, which included her elder brother A.B.
-Quintanilla and sister Suzette Quintanilla.
-After financial struggles, Abraham rebranded the act as a Tejano band, which Selena initially embraced as a strategic path to the mainstream pop market.
+Dreaming of You is the fifth and final studio album by American singer Selena, released posthumously on July 18, 1995, by EMI Records and EMI Latin.
 After witnessing her performance at the 1989 Tejano Music Awards, EMI Latin's José Behar envisioned her as "the next Gloria Estefan", and redirected his efforts toward securing her prominence in the Latin music industry before attempting an American pop crossover.
-Selena remained determined to release an English pop album and, with Abraham and Behar, failed to convince the label of her crossover potential.
-Though she informed the public of the album's imminent release during each promotional cycle of her Spanish-language records, the label delayed while executives faced internal pushback.
 After a succession of Spanish-language triumphs and a Grammy Award for Selena Live!
 (1993), the label signed her to SBK Records to commence the crossover project.
 The SBK contract drew widespread attention and was hailed as the year's most significant Tejano development.
-The label enlisted producers to recalibrate Selena's sound for mainstream resonance.
-Recording stalled after Amor Prohibido (1994), as the label prioritized her Latin marketability.
+Recording for Dreaming of You initially stalled, in part due to Amor Prohibido (1994), as the label prioritized her Latin marketability.